 Best audiophile headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best audiophile headphones you can buy in 2021.

-There's a vast choice of high-end headphones on the market and many are fitted with a myriad of high-tech bells and whistles.
+There's a vast choice of high-end headphones on the market and many are fitted with myriad high-tech bells and whistles.
 But what if you just want the purest listening experience possible?

 With the emphasis firmly on sound quality, audiophile headphones are an ode to outstanding sonics – rather than sensors or streaming tech.

 We've assembled the best audiophile headphones below.
-And they're not necessarily prohibitively expensive – great value sound quality can exist, so don't discount more affordable headphones.
+And they're not necessarily prohibitively expensive – great value sound quality does exist, so don't discount more affordable options.

 If you want to focus on music, you may be best served by a pair of wired over-ears that offer the perfect balance of musicality and precision.
 If you want to add technology – not to mention clearer sound – to the mix, you could opt for audiophile cans that combine state-of-the-art noise-cancelling tech with state-of-the-art sound.

 So what else do you need to consider when buying the best audiophile headphones?
 To extract the best performance some models will benefit from a high-quality source or a headphone amplifier.
 Also, keep in mind that audiophile over-ears tend to be made for home listening; neither a 3m cable nor an open-back design is ideal for the train or office.